ps2gg/ps2.gg/.github/CONTRIBUTING.md

 # Welcome to ps2.gg!

 Thank you for considering to contribute to our project!
-Any contribution helps to make life just a bit better for our hundreds of users. ✨
+Any contribution helps to make life better for the hundreds of players that use our software ♥️

 This guide will help you find the best way to deliver your idea.